DCGFFL Rules Of Play

 • To ensure the game flows properly, after the score is announced by a referee, teams will have 15 seconds to choose between a one or a two point try.
 If the QB or captain has not stated the team’s choice, the head referee will set the pucks for a 1 point try and start the play clock.
 If the offense wishes to change after the pucks are set, they must use a time out.

 • If a celebration violates the provisions described (directed at an opponent, crude, or sexually explicit), that is a 10 yard unsportsmanlike conduct penalty which the defense can choose to enforce on the extra point OR on the ensuing possession.
-Two unsportsmanlike conduct penalties in the same game by the same player will result in that player being ejected.

-Personal Fouls
+Suspensions and Personal Fouls

 Policies - Play Every Play (PEP) Requirement